What is Tongue-Tie?

 Most of us think of tongue-tie as a situation we find ourselves in when we are too excited to speak.
 Actually, tongue-tie is the nonmedical term for a relatively common physical condition that limits the use of the tongue, ankyloglossia.
 Lip-tie is a condition where the upper lip cannot be curled or moved normally.

-When Is Tongue and Lip-Tie a Problem That Needs Treatment?
+When Are Tongue and Lip-Tie a Problem That Needs Treatment?

 In Toddlers and Older Children